-- PSY 001 General Psychology (4) Survey of major areas of psychology with emphasis on basic concepts, theories, and facts of behavior. - PSY 013 Experimental Psychology (4) Prerequisites: PSY 001; MA 005.
+PSY 001 General Psychology (4) Survey of major areas of psychology with emphasis on basic concepts, theories, and facts of behavior.

+PSY 013 Research Methods in Psychology (4) Prerequisites: PSY 001; MA 005.
 The logic of scientific investigation with an examination of research principles, designs, and reports; experimentation with human and animal subjects; and an original research project.
+Laboratory section required.

-- PSY 111 History and Systems of Psychology (4) Prerequisites: PSY 013; PHI 006 or IS 010H; senior standing or permission of instructor.
-Background of modern psychology, development of various schools, and appreciation of the complexity of the discipline today. - PSY 115 Child Development: Infancy through Adolescence (4) Prerequisite: PSY 001.
+PSY 111 History and Systems of Psychology (4) Prerequisites: PSY 013; PHI 006 or IS 010H; senior standing or permission of instructor.
+Background of modern psychology, development of various schools, and appreciation of the complexity of the discipline today.

+PSY 115 Child Development: Infancy through Adolescence (4) Prerequisite: PSY 001.
 (Not open to "01" class level students.)
 Human development from conception through adolescence.
 Considers social, psychological, cognitive, and biological processes.